feiyoung/PRECAST/README.md

 # PRECAST
 PRECAST: a probabilistic embedding and clustering with alignment for spatial transcriptomics data integration.

+PRECAST  is a package for integrating and analyzing multiple spatially resolved transcriptomics (SRT) datasets, developed by the Jin Liu's lab.
+It unifies spatial factor analysis simultaneously with spatial clustering and embedding alignment, requiring only partially shared cell/domain clusters across datasets.

+Check out our [bioRxiv paper](https://doi.org/10.1101/2022.06.26.497672) for a more complete description of the methods and analyses.

+PRECAST can be used to compare and contrast experimental datasets in a variety of contexts, for instance:

+* Across experimental batches
+* Across individuals
+* Across different conditions (i.e., case and control)
+* Across datasets with only partially shared cell/domain clusters

+Once multiple datasets are integrated, the package provides functionality for further data exploration, analysis, and visualization.
+Users can:

+* Identify clusters using all data information
+* Extract aligned low-dimensional embeddings across datasets
+* Recover comparable gene expression matrices among datasets
+* Find significant shared (and dataset-specific) gene markers
+* Conditional spatially variational genes analysis
+* Compare clusters with previously identified domain/cell types
+* Visuzlize extracted embeddings using 3-dim tSNE and UMAP
+* Visualize clusters and gene expression using tSNE and UMAP

 # Installation
 "PRECAST" depends on the 'Rcpp' and 'RcppArmadillo' package, which requires appropriate setup of computer.
 For the users that have set up system properly for compiling C++ files, the following installation command will work.
 ```{Rmd}